llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           types and floating types except complex types) and pointer types.
         * `&`, `|`, and `^` support exactly C11's integer types.
+    * Implicit `copy` for uses of non-scalar variables in the associated statement
+    * Implicit `firstprivate` for uses of scalar variables in the associated statement
+    * Implicit data attributes are not yet computed for implicit or explicit uses of C++ `this` in the associated statement.
+    * Implicit data attributes are computed for a member expression used in the directive's associated statement as follows:
+        * If the full member expression (e.g., `s.x`) does not appear in a visible data clause, then its base expression (e.g., `s`) is considered for an implicit data attribute.
+If the base expression is also a member expression, then this process recurses.
+        * This behavior might be unexpected when the base expression is a pointer variable (e.g., `p` in  `p->x`) and thus the implicit data attribute for the base expression is `firstprivate`.
+However, this behavior is consistent with how an implicit data attribute is computed for a pointer variable outside a member expression.
+    * See "Data Expressions in Clauses" below for details of their support in explicit data clauses.
 * `num_gangs`, `num_workers`, `vector_length` clauses
     * The argument in all cases must be a positive integer expression.
     * The `vector_length` argument must also be a constant or Clacc